adsbypasser/adsbypasser/CONTRIBUTING.md

 Please describe your environment as detial as possible, such as:

-1. What operating system are you using?

-    e.g.: Mac OS 10.7

-2. What browser are you using?
+1. What browser are you using?

     e.g.: Mozilla Firefox 23.0.1

-3. What userscript extension are you using? (e.g.: GreaseMonkey, TamperMonkey ... etc.)
+2. What userscript extension are you using? (e.g.: GreaseMonkey, TamperMonkey ... etc.)

     e.g.: GreaseMonkey 1.11

+3. What extensions are you using? (notably NoScript or Ghostery)

 4. What site are you browsing?